 MOD CZE/75/2

-5.291A Additional allocation: in Germany, Austria, Denmark, Estonia, Liechtenstein, the Czech Rep., Serbia and Switzerland, the frequency band 470-494 MHz is also allocated to the radiolocation service on a secondary basis.
+5.291A Additional allocation: in Germany, Austria, Denmark, Estonia, Liechtenstein, Serbia and Switzerland, the frequency band 470-494 MHz is also allocated to the radiolocation service on a secondary basis.
 This use is limited to the operation of wind profiler radars in accordance with Resolution 217 (WRC-97).
-(WRC-15)
+(WRC-23)

 Reasons: Name of the Czech Rep. is no longer required.